 provide to WHO all additional information, feedback and organizational support, as needed and requested by WHO, to ensure successful connection to and utilization of the GDHCN.

-With this Letter of Application, we acknowledge thatthe terms and conditions under which the GDHCN operates may evolve, which may necessitate future agreement by GDHCN Participants to those amended terms and conditions; and
+With this Letter of Application, we acknowledge that:

+the terms and conditions under which the GDHCN operates may evolve, which may necessitate future agreement by GDHCN Participants to those amended terms and conditions; and

 while this letter does not provide any intention to participate in any specific Trust Domains operationalized by the GDHCN, such intention may be provided at a future time.
 Dedicated sets of rules may apply to each specific Trust Domains.